Christmas in Rehab: Supporting a Loved One During the HolidaysYou are here:

-How to Provide Support to Someone in Rehab During Christmas
+How to Support Someone Spending Christmas in Rehab

 Rehab is the last place your loved one wants to be this time of year.
 If they begin to feel lonely or left out, their motivation to succeed in recovery can wane.
-So, it’s important to do what you can to provide encouragement and support.
+So, it’s important to do what you can to provide encouragement and support to someone who is spending Christmas in rehab.

 What you can do will depend on the type of rehab your friend, family member, or spouse is attending.
 Here are some suggestions for boosting their spirits during the holidays based on the type of program.